lhalf/licenses/README.md

 Usage: cargo licenses [OPTIONS] <COMMAND>

 Commands:
-  folder  Collects all licenses into a folder
+  folder   Collects all licenses into a folder summary  Provides a summary of all licenses

 Options:
   -d, --dev                  Include dev dependencies [default: excluded]